AdobeDocs/platform-learn.en/help/bootcamp/uc/uc4/uc4.md

 ---
 # 4. Customer Journey Analysis

-In this user flow, you will get hands-on experience with the Customer Journey Analytics application service.
+In this user flow, you will get hands-on experience with the Customer Journey Analytics application.

 Customer Journey Analytics provides a toolkit to business intelligence and data science teams for stitching and analysis of cross-channel data (online and offline).
 The capabilities within Customer Journey Analytics deliver context and clarity to the complex multi-channel customer journeys.
 The provided context generates actionable insight into how to remove pain points from the customer conversion process and deliver positive experiences in the moments that matter most.